sligara7/dnd_creator/SERVICE_GAPS.md

 - Support for full-text, semantic, and faceted search
 - Index management capabilities

+⚠️ MIGRATION REQUIRED: Current internal database must be migrated to use search_db in the storage service to comply with ARCHITECTURE.json

 ## Implementation Phases

 ### Current Phase: Core Functionality